Eliminated a Regret and Fulfilled a Childhood Dream for Free

 Solving this 33-year regret cost nothing.
 All I did was show up.
 Interestingly, this “life regret” almost weighed on me as heavily as financial regrets, such as day trading too aggressively early in my career.
 Both reflected disappointment in myself for not performing in the right way.

-As I move through the second half of my life, I encourage you to list the regrets that still nag at you and resolve them before it is too late.
+As you move through the second half of my life, I encourage you to list the regrets that still nag at you and resolve them before it is too late.
 Each time you do, your soul feels lighter.

 Personally, I will treasure the feeling of hitting that first game winning three forever.
 And two weeks later, I even hit a step back bank three from the side to win another game.
 You never know until you try!